pyrocko/grond/docs/source/method/index.rst

     e_{\mathrm{norm}} = 1 - \mathrm{max}(C).
   \end{align*}

-Waveform misfit
-^^^^^^^^^^^^^^^

-Waveform data is preprocessed before misfit calculation: Before the misfit is calculated, observed and synthetic data are tapered within a time window and bandpass filtered (see above).
-The misfit in Grond can further be based on the maximum waveform correlation.

 Satellite misfit
 ^^^^^^^^^^^^^^^^

-The residual of each quadtree tile is calculated, see Equation :ref:`eq:ms`.
+The surface deformation data is pre-processed with kite (:doc:`../examples/satellite_insar/index`) to obtain a subsampled quadtree.
+The misfit is then calculated for each quadtree tile :math:`d_{i}`.

 GNSS misfit
 ^^^^^^^^^^^^

-Each GNSS component (North, East, Up) is forward modelled and compared with the observed data.
+Each GNSS component (north, east and up) is forward modelled and compared with the observed data.

 Target Weighting